 "Election offices run on a shoestring — so yes, additional funding in 2020 was needed for all sorts of changes that were being made to the way elections were conducted," Hale said.
 "Everything from more paper for ballots, more scanners to scan mailed ballots and signature verification tools."

-Chan Zuckerberg Initiative said it was stepping in to fill a gap in funding
+Zuckerberg said he was stepping in to fill a gap in funding

-Citing the higher expenses of holding elections during a pandemic, the Chan Zuckerberg Initiative announced Sept.
+Citing the higher expenses of holding elections during a pandemic, Zuckerberg announced Sept.
 1, 2020, that it would provide $250 million in election grants through the Center for Tech and Civic Life for local counties to pay for staff, training and equipment.
-A month later, the initiative gave another $100 million.
+A month later, Zuckerberg gave another $100 million.
 The center posted IRS tax forms that show how much was given to each jurisdiction, but not specifics about how the money was spent.